Medjugorje

-The name Međugorje literally means "between mountains".
+The name Medjugorje literally means "between mountains".
 At an altitude of 200 m above sea level it has a mild Mediterranean climate.
 The town consists of an ethnically homogeneous Croat population of 2,306.
-The Roman Catholic parish includes four neighbouring villages: Bijakovići, Vionica, Miletina and Šurmanci.
-Since 2019, pilgrimages to Medjugorje have been authorized by the Vatican.
+The Catholic parish includes four neighbouring villages: Bijakovići, Vionica, Miletina and Šurmanci.
+Since 2019, pilgrimages to Medjugorje have been authorized by the Vatican as long as there is no assumption the events are confirmed to have a supernatural origin.
+In September 2024, the Vatican formally endorsed "prudent devotion" to Mary at Medjugorje but made no declaration that the purported apparitions actually took place.